-WINNIPEG: The Manitoba Non-Profit Housing Association congratulates the federal and provincial government for their historic announcement of a 10-year agreement to invest in affordable housing in Manitoba.
-The 10-year agreement will invest almost $450.8 million to protect, renew and expand social and community housing, and support Manitoba’s priorities related to housing repair, construction and affordability.
+The Manitoba Non-Profit Housing Association congratulates the federal and provincial governments for their historic announcement of a 10-year agreement to invest in affordable housing in Manitoba.
+The 10-year agreement will invest almost $450.8 million to protect, renew and expand social and community housing, and support Manitoba’s priorities related to housing repair, construction, and affordability.